emreoztoprak/terraform-aws-s3-cloudfront-acm/README.md

 ```

-When you change the variables now you can run this module.
+You can now run this module when you change the variables.

 ```
 terraform init